avatarworf/stack-matchers/README.md

 ## Synopsis

-This project provides a number of hamcrest matchers that allow testing of cloudformation stacks.
+This project provides a number of hamcrest matchers that allow testing of cloudformation stacks in Python.

 Please take a look at [PyHamcrest](https://github.com/hamcrest/PyHamcrest) for documentation of how matchers work.

 ## Installing the matchers package